-23. EVENT ADVERTISING
+EVENT ADVERTISING 23.

 - 23.1.
-Boats shall display advertising supplied by the Organising Authority. - 23.2.
-When provided at registration, competitors shall make every reasonable effort to display event sponsors promotional items on their boat and sails as directed.
-If sponsor promotional items come off whilst racing, competitors must obtain replacement items from the RS Association before the start of racing the following day, if the Association has sufficient stocks available.

-- 23.3.
-The following stickers are to be affixed to all boats: - 23.3.1.
+Boats shall display advertising supplied by the Organising Authority. - When provided at registration, competitors shall make every reasonable effort to display event sponsors 23.2. promotional items on their boat and sails as directed.
+If sponsor promotional items come off whilst racing, competitors must obtain replacement items from the RS Association before the start of racing the following day, if the Association has sufficient stocks available. - 23.3.
+The following stickers are to be affixed to all racing boats: - 23.3.1.
 Two Volvo stickers, one either side at the front of the boat. - 23.3.2.
-Two Rooster stickers, one either side of the boom towards the rear of the boom. - 23.3.3.
-Two Harken stickers, one either side of the boom. - 23.4.
-There will be no restriction on the number or coverage of advertisers logos or slogans except as specified in SI 23.3 above [see ISAF regulation 20 Advertising Code] - 23.5.
+Two Rooster stickers, one either side of the boom at the rear of the boom. - 23.3.3.
+Two Harken stickers, one either side of the foredeck for the RS100 and RS300, one either side of the cockpit for the RS200, RS400, RS500 and RS Vareo, one either side in front of the wing bars for the RS600, RS700 and RS800. - 23.4.
+There will be no restriction on the number or coverage of advertisers logos or slogans except as specified in GSI 23.3 above [see ISAF regulation 20 Advertising Code] - 23.5.
 Any individual caught stealing sponsor promotional items, e.g. flags, banners, prizes, etc. shall be the subject of a report by the Race Committee to the Protest Committee requesting action under RRS 69.2(a).

-24. SUPPORT BOATS & SUPPORT PERSONS
+24. SUPPORT BOATS